-The major point of difference with flexible dieting is the freedom from food restrictions, obsessions, and deprivation.
-Many of our clients have been depriving themselves for a long time.
+A macros-based approach is highly flexible and leads to freedom from food restrictions, obsessions, and deprivation.
+Many of my clients have been depriving themselves for a long time.

 Of course not!

-That’s why we direct all our clients to flexible dieting – it provides the “how-to” upon which you can build the right habits.
+The macro approach is the “how-to” upon which you can build the right habits.

 That’s why almost everyone underestimates fast food calories.
 This information needs to be learned first.
-Through flexible dieting, you may learn that a foot-long Subway is too much food for someone of your size.
+By tracking and counting macros, you may learn that a foot-long Subway is too much food for someone of your size.

 You to keep these foods in their place and within the limitations of your required energy intake.
 Obsessive avoidance of these foods always backfires – at some point.

-This is why you can’t jump straight to intuitive eating.
+You can’t jump straight to intuitive eating.
 The right habits (for you) first need to be learned and instilled.